hashicorp/consul/README.md

 * Support the CH class: `version.bind` and friends (*chaos*).
 * Profiling support (*pprof*).
 * Rewrite queries (qtype, qclass and qname) (*rewrite*).
 * Echo back the IP address, transport and port number used (*whoami*).
+This is also the default plugin that gets loaded when CoreDNS can't find a Corefile to load.

-Each of the plugins has a README.md of its own, see [coredns.io/plugins](https://coredns.io/plugins) for all in-tree plugins.
+Each of the plugins has a README.md of its own, see [coredns.io/plugins](https://coredns.io/plugins) for all in-tree plugins, and [coredns.io/explugins](https://coredns.io/explugins) for all out-of-tree plugins.

 ## Status

 CoreDNS can be used as an authoritative nameserver for your domains.
-All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND 9, Knot, NSD or PowerDNS and SkyDNS.
-Most documentation is in the source and blog articles can be [found here](https://coredns.io).
-If you do want to use CoreDNS in production, please let us know.
+CoreDNS should be able to provide you with enough functionality to replace parts of BIND 9, Knot, NSD or PowerDNS and SkyDNS.

 ## Compilation